Jonny-exe/binary-fractions/binary_fractions/README.md

 Converts '1101' to '-11' (-3)
 convert '1101.1e-2' to '-11.1e-2'  (-3.5/4)

+**Arguments**:

+- `value` _str_ - string in twos-complement format
+  strict (bool):
-strict True, leaves it as much as unchanged as possivle strict False simplifies representation
+  If strict is True, leaves it as much as unchanged as possible.

-input "value" is string.
+  If strict is False simplifies returned binary string representation.

+**Returns**:

+- `str` - string in binary fraction format

 <a name="binary.TestBinary"></a>
 ## TestBinary Objects